elifcyildirim/music_recommendation_engine/README.md

 # Coolest music recommendation engine out there!

-I built a music recommender engine using an unsupervised machine learning technique.
-Run the **3_Clustering_and_the_song_recommender.ipynb** file and input your favorite songs as prompted.
+I built a music recommender using an unsupervised machine learning technique.
+Simply run the **3_Clustering_and_the_song_recommender.ipynb** file and input your favorite songs as prompted.
 The recommender will give out equally cool music suggestions for you to enjoy.
-Do not pass on without trying -you'll be surprised at the taste of this 'engine'!
+Do not pass on without trying -you'll be surprised at the taste of this engine!

 ## Data